Management Training Programs

-- Correct utilization of company rules, policies, and regulations
+- Proper utilization and implementation of policies, rules, and regulations